 Introduction

 6q24-related transient neonatal diabetes (6q24-TND) is a rare form of diabetes with an estimated incidence of 1 in 200,000-500,000 live births (1-3).
 It is caused by overexpression of the maternally imprinted genes PLAGL1 and HYMAI.
 It has been suggested that defects of the 6q24 locus are responsible for 70% of all cases of transient neonatal diabetes mellitus (4,5) and that 50-60% of neonatal diabetes is transient (6).
-The term transient neonatal diabetes can be misleading as most patients develop permanent hyperglycemia later in life (7).
+The term transient neonatal diabetes can be misleading as many patients develop permanent hyperglycemia later in life (7).

 In the neonatal period patients are typically treated with insulin therapy.
 While treatment options of 6q24-TND in later life is less certain, insulin therapy is often needed (1,7).
 There is a paucity of data on the use of other glucose lowering agents in the treatment of this condition.
 We sought to characterize the beta cell function and glucose homeostasis in patients with 6q24-TND and assess their response to sulfonylurea (SU) therapy.
 We also aimed to safely transition patients off insulin therapy if possible.